 There are three things than can happen when you engage a muscle.
 When activated a muscle will either

-Which one of these happens depends on the amount of force that the muscle generates compared to the force that it is working against.
+What happens depends on the force the muscle exerts compared to the force it is working against.
 As an example, you could be doing a squat (with or without weight).

 When a muscle is relaxed, it generally exerts no force whatsoever.

 If a muscle is relaxed you can move the bones it acts on away from each other in such a way that the muscle is lengthened.